ocaml-gospel/gospel/docs/docs/language/type-specifications.md

 Type models are logical projections of OCaml types.
-They help specify the type invariants and contents at several locations of the program, without actually exposing them and leaking implementations details.
+They help specify the type invariants and contents at several locations of the program, without actually exposing them and leaking implementation details.

 The keyword `model` is used to introduce a new model.
 It may be preceded by the keyword `mutable` to denote that the model may be mutated during the execution